Strategy Notification Alerts How-To Guide

 Ending: This means that the conditions that make up the strategy are no longer true as of today.

-For example, if your strategy was set to Sell when a stock closed below the 21-day simple moving average, and today the stock is finally below the 21-day simple moving average, the status will be Ending.
+For example, if your strategy is set to trigger a “Sell When” signal when a stock closes below the 21-day Simple Moving Average, and today the stock is finally below the 21-day simple moving average, the status will be Ending.

 Inactive: If you don't see a strategy you know you're following appearing in the Strategy Notification email, this means that the conditions that make up the strategy are untrue today.
 No buying, no holding, no selling, just sitting on your hands!